How to Do Wash and Go’s on Fine Hair (a Go-to Guide)

 Instead of sleeping with your hair in a pineapple or puff, try putting your hair up in a loose pineapple/puff for an hour and then release it.

 This helps to train the hair to be lifted at the roots without stretching all of the curls out.
-I share this technique for twist outs in this video but it also works for wash and go’s:
+I share this technique for twist outs in this video, but it also works for wash and go’s:

-Preserving Your Wash and Go’s Over Night
+Preserving Your Wash and Go’s Overnight

 To preserve your wash and go over night, it’s as easy as pulling your hair into a low or mid height ponytail, securely loosely with an elastic or satin scrunchie.
 Then, tie your edges down with a satin scarf & sleep on a silk or satin pillowcase.